irishgordo/harvester-wiki/Setting-Up-Harvester-Development-Environment.md

  - [Rancher](https://rancher.com/docs/rancher/v2.x/en/)
  - [k3s](https://k3s.io/)

-App mode installation guidance would be available at [here](https://github.com/rancher/harvester/blob/master/docs/app-mode-installation.md), please be aware that the Kubernetes node must have hardware virtualization support in order to test the VM features in the Harvester.
+App mode installation guidance would be available at [here](https://github.com/rancher/harvester/blob/master/docs/app-mode-installation.md), please be aware that the Kubernetes node must have hardware virtualization support to test the VM features in the Harvester.

 ## IDE